zayfod/pycozmo/README.md

 PyCozmo
 =======

-`PyCozmo` is a pure-Python [Cozmo robot](https://www.digitaldreamlabs.com/pages/cozmo) communication library.
+`PyCozmo` is a pure-Python communication library, alternative SDK, and application for the [Cozmo robot](https://www.digitaldreamlabs.com/pages/cozmo) .
 It allows controlling a Cozmo robot directly, without having to go through a mobile device, running the Cozmo app.

 The library is loosely based on the [Anki Cozmo Python SDK](https://github.com/anki/cozmo-python-sdk) and the [cozmoclad](https://pypi.org/project/cozmoclad/) ("C-Like Abstract Data") library.

-This project is a tool for exploring the hardware and software of Digital Dream Labs (originally Anki) Cozmo robot.
+This project is a tool for exploring the hardware and software of the Digital Dream Labs (originally Anki) Cozmo robot.
 It is unstable and heavily under development.